 Allergies can be life-threatening.
 Most people are aware of potential reactions to peanuts, but for a long time, the public was generally unaware of allergens within other foods.

 In July 2016, a teenager suffered a fatal reaction to sesame in a baguette bought at a national chain.

-In the Uk, the Food Information Regulations act was introduced to ensure that the correct labelling of ingredients in Pre-Packaged foods included all 14 main allergens.
+In the UK, the Food Information Regulations act was introduced to ensure that the correct labeling of ingredients in Pre-Packaged foods included all 14 main allergens.

 Unfortunately, freshly handmade, non-pre-packaged food does not have to be individually labelled.

 The company had positioned signs in the fridge and at the till points asking customers with allergies to speak to a manager for advice or to see its allergen guide.
 However the teenager, according to the Coroner, was “reassured” by the lack of specific allergen information on the packaging leading her to believe it was safe.